sullivankw/android-firebase-app/README.md

 * regex to prevent non numbers in age field
 * validate incoming method params more thoroughly
 * simplify sorting logic
+* better abstraction.....move database calls to be managed by viewmodel